 A "linked" member of the Alliance is an individual who has selected or been assigned to a PCP.
 An "Administrative Member" is a member who is not assigned to a specific physician or clinic and, therefore, may see any willing Medi-Cal provider within the Alliance's Service Area.
-Administrative members will have "Administrative Member" listed on their Alliance ID cards in the PCP section, rather than the name of a doctor or clinic.
-Newly eligible Alliance members will have "Administrative Member - Newly Eligible" on their ID cards in the PCP section.
+Administrative members have "Administrative Member" listed on their Alliance ID cards in the PCP section, rather than the name of a doctor or clinic.
+Newly eligible Alliance members have "Administrative Member - Newly Eligible" on their ID cards in the PCP section.
 Categories of administrative members include:

-Long Term Care - A member who is residing in a skilled or intermediate-care nursing facility for more than 30 days after the month of admission.

-Out of Area - A member who resides outside of the Alliance's service area but whose Medi-Cal case remains in Santa Cruz, Monterey, Merced, San Benito or Mariposa counties.
-These may include out-of-area foster-care or adoption-assistance placements and long-term care placements.
-They would also include members who have moved out of the area and are in the process of having their Medi-Cal case transferred to their new county.

-Newly Eligible - A member in the first month of eligibility as an Alliance member who may see any willing Medi-Cal provider within the Alliance's service area until they have chosen or been assigned to a PCP.

-Other Health Coverage (OHC) - A member who has other health insurance that is primary to their Medi-Cal; this includes members with both Medi-Cal and Medicare, as well as members with both Medi-Cal and commercial insurance.
+- Long Term Care A member who is residing in a skilled or intermediate-care nursing facility for more than 30 days after the month of admission. - Out of Area A member who resides outside of the Alliance's service area but whose Medi-Cal case remains in Santa Cruz, Monterey, Merced, San Benito or Mariposa counties.
+These may include out-ofarea foster-care or adoption-assistance placements and long-term care placements.
+They would also include members who have moved out of the area and are in the process of having their Medi-Cal case transferred to their new county. - Newly Eligible A member in the first month of eligibility as an Alliance member who may see any willing Medi-Cal provider within the Alliance's service area until they have chosen or been assigned to a PCP. - Other Health Coverage (OHC) A member who has other health insurance that is primary to their Medi-Cal; this includes members with both Medi-Cal and Medicare, as well as members with both Medi-Cal and commercial insurance.
 Alliance members with other health coverage must access care through their primary insurance.
-Except for dual eligible members (members with Medicare and Medi-Cal), an Alliance member with OHC does not become an administrative member until after the Alliance has verified their other health coverage.

-The change of a member's status from linked to administrative is not automatic - the Alliance must be informed of the member's circumstances by the provider or the member in order to make the change in status.
+The change of a member's status from linked to administrative is not automatic - the provider or the member must notify the Alliance of the member's circumstances in order for the Alliance to change the status.
 If you feel a member's status should be changed to administrative for medical reasons you may submit a Request for Administrative Member Status form.
-You may also contact our Health Services Department at 800-700-3874 ext.
+You may also contact our Health Services Department at 800-700-3874, ext.
 5512.